interlock-network/interlock-smartcontracts/contract_application/README.md

 ### The formalism:

 An application contract is owned by an operator.
 A different instance of this same application contract may be owned by a different operator.
 All applications of a specific type interface with the Interlock token contract via a _**port**_.
 A port specifies specific internal logic within the token contract that an application contract has access to when it makes a call.
-It also specifies the unique codehash of the valid connecting application contracts code.
+It also specifies the unique codehash of the valid connecting application contract's code.
 If the previously approved application has been altered in any way, the port will reject any attempts for it to connect to the token contract.

 Each combination of an application's port and an application contract's owner/operator is that we call a _**socket**_, specified in an address:port format.
 That is, a socket is like the connection from our token contract to an owner operator who may be running several different instances of an application contract at once.
 A given application's access to the token contract through the single socket is therefore multiplexed by the blockchain itself, as any application's cross-contract socket call on the Interlock token contracts port is atomic.